How to Write Better Essays | 5 Practical Tips

 Firstly, think about your reader.
 If you are writing an essay for school or university, it is most likely to be marked by your teacher or university lecturer.
-As they’ll likely be reading tens of other essays all on the very same topic, you will want to answer the question effectively whilst being straight to the point – ensuring they can easily find the information they need to help you score higher marks.
-You’ll have a set question which you will be focusing on which you should ensure you refer back to original questions throughout the essay – you don’t want to lose your reader’s focus attention!
+As they would be marking various other essays all on the very same topic, you should want to answer the question effectively whilst getting straight to the point - ensure they easily find the information they need to help you score higher marks.
+You will have a set question which you should be focusing on, which should ensure that you are referring back to the original question throughout the essay - you do not want to lose your reader's attention!

 Secondly, another creative writing technique you can employ within your essay writing is the three act structure.
 This method is not only used in a creative writing piece, but also in films and TV.
 These “acts” are not distinct from one another, but rather they flow seamlessly throughout to give a natural movement of motion and plot.

-Secondly is the confrontation – This will typically be the longest part of the three sections.
+Secondly is the confrontation - This will typically be the longest part of the three sections.
 You will want to introduce all your surrounding problems about the topic of your essay.
-Develop your arguments and ensure you relate back to your original question, how is it answering it?
-And again, continue to use evidence throughout answering the question.
+Develop your arguments and ensure you relate back to your original question, how is your essay answering it?
+And again, continue to use evidence throughout whilst answering the question.

 Resolution - This is where you will be summarising your mentioned arguments with your point of view.
 When mentioning your opinion, just remember to make sure to include evidence in how you came to this conclusion.
 You can now tie off any loose ends by offering an alternative explanation for a counter argument.

-Keeping this method in mind can keep you focused and centred to your point, and could help bring you straight to the point, reducing the amount you waffle in your essay.
-You can also rest easy knowing that your essay has good pace and a natural flow – covering all the elements and points you need to achieve good grades.
+Keeping this method in mind can keep you focused and centred to your point, and could help bring you straight to the point, reducing the amount of vagueness in your essay.
+You can also rest easy knowing that your essay has a good pace and natural flow - covering all the elements you need to achieve good grades.